savonet/book/quickstart.md

 It begins with a description of the operator, followed by its type\index{type}, category and arguments\index{argument} (or parameters).
-There is also a section for methods, which is not shown above, but we simply ignore it for now, it will be detailed in [a subsequent section](#sec:records).
+There is also a section for methods, which is not shown above, but we simply ignore it for now, as it will be detailed in [a subsequent section](#sec:records).
 Here, we see in the type that it is a function, because of the presence of the arrow "`->`"\indexop{->}: the type of the arguments is indicated on the left of the arrow and the type of the output is indicated on the right.
 More